Code-Institute-Submissions/artontray-PROJECT3/README.md

         ![Creating Worksheet](assets/images/readme-images/creatingworksheets.gif)

       * **Rules of the Game**
-        * Verify that the rules of the game are accessible for every first users.
+        * Verify that the rules of the game are accessible from first visit users.
         * Verifiy that the rules are easy to understand and well presented
         * Verify that the rules are explained with a clear example
       * **Exit App**
-        * Verify that when the user exits the app, they are presented with a thank you message and then the program shuts down successfully.
+        * Verify that when the user exits the app, a message is displayed with a thank you message and then the program shuts down successfully.